 Run OCR on Scanned PDFs and Recover Selectable Text

-Turn image-based PDF scans into searchable documents.
-Use OCR to speed review, editing, and annotation workflows across operations, legal, and finance teams.
+Turn image-based PDF scans into searchable documents with advanced proprietary OCR.
+Speed review, editing, and annotation workflows across operations, legal, and finance teams.

 How It Works